ppck75/khu_cafe_recommendation/README.md

 # khu_cafe_recommendation

-# ☕ A Webpage Recommending Study-Friendly Cafés Near Kyung Hee University
+# ☕ A Webpage Recommending Study-Friendly Cafes Near Kyung Hee University

-> **A location-based curated guide to the best study cafés for Kyung Hee University students** > It features six carefully selected cafés ideal for studying near key locations such as the Main Gate, Back Gate, and Hoegi Station, along with details about each café and its location.
+> **A location-based curated guide to the best study cafes for Kyung Hee University students** > It features six carefully selected cafes ideal for studying near key locations such as the Main Gate, Back Gate, and Hoegi Station, along with details about each cafe and its location.

 ---